-Jenny Le looks forward to being your partner-in-health at One Focus Medical!
+Jenny Le looks forward to being your partner-in-health!
 She was born in Pontiac, Michigan and later raised in a small town two hours north of Detroit – Bad Axe, Michigan.
 She left Bad Axe for high school in Massachusetts but later came back to the University of Michigan for undergraduate and medical school.
 After nine years in Ann Arbor, Michigan, she decided that she had enough of the snow and cold and looked for somewhere considerably warmer.
 She ended up doing her family medicine residency at the University of Texas in Houston.

 There, she met her first Asian American guy that had a cowboy hat, Texas accent and drawled “howdy”!
 She was so taken by his charming manner that she decided to marry him!
 Hamilton has been one of the biggest blessings in her life.
 In fact, he was the one that brought her to Oklahoma.
 They moved here in the summer of 2001 when he started his surgical residency at OU.
 During that time, she worked for Integris and the Kickapoo tribe.